 Be aware that the chart doesn’t show drinking behavior, but the price (including taxes) for that behavior.
 Other charts show that the peak of drinking in the 20th century was actually in 1980.
 And the chart above starts in 1935, two years after the Prohibition ended (this banned the production, importation & sale of alcohol for thirteen years in the US): The most interesting part of the history – the sales before the prohibition and the huge gap – is left out.

 If you download alcohol expenditure data from the US Department of Agriculture for any year before 1997, the prices in the data are nominal.
 And every time you see the word “nominal” in a data description, your internal alarm system should start urgently blinking red.
-Nominal dollars are dollars as you’ve paid (or received) them back then.
-If you paid 1 dollar for chocolate in 2000, the data will list this as “$1”.
+Nominal Dollars are Dollars as you’ve paid (or received) them back then.
+If you paid $1 for chocolate in 2000, the data will list this as “$1”.

 “Well, what’s the problem?” you might ask.
 The problem is that prices increase, and by far more than you’d probably expect.
-That same chocolate from 2000 costs 1.50 USD today.
-And for 1.50, you could have bought four of the same chocolate bars in 1970.
+That same chocolate from 2000 costs $1.50 today.
+And for $1.50, you could have bought four of the same chocolate bars in 1970.